-Benjamin Bratton, who teaches SD in the U.S., proposes in The Stack (2015) that different genres of computation-smart grids of a planetary scale, such as cloud platforms, smart cities, the IoT, and automation, can form a coherent whole: an accidental megastructure that is both a computational infrastructure and a new governing architecture.
+Different genres of computation-smart grids of a planetary scale, such as cloud platforms, smart cities, and automation, can form a coherent whole: an accidental megastructure that is both a computational infrastructure and a new governing architecture.

-In addition to known ways of thinking about and forecasting the future, SD deals with the uncertainties and ambiguities of technologies in practice in order to anticipate the future.
+In addition to known ways of thinking about and forecasting the future, I deal with the uncertainties and ambiguities of technologies in practice in order to anticipate the future.

-Speculative Design (SD) introduces two new ways of thinking about the world.
+I think in two new ways about the world.

-First, SD deals with the new materialism of our world.
+First, with the new materialism of our world.
 Before, industrial material allowed for the inexpensive mass distribution of standardized designs: new matter provided a new materialism.
 Today, we are confronted with a new kind of materialism that is potentially just as transformative, Klaus Schwab writes in The Fourth Industrial Revolution (2016).
 Biotechnology, IoT, AI, and robotics form the new materialism that restructures the world.
 Our minds can grasp the initial applications of these technologies, but the second or third order effects are hard to foresee.
-SD tries to probe the contours of the possible transformations.
-This differs from predicting because SD borrows techniques of fiction in order to explore the implications and consequences of emerging technologies.
-SD places new technologies within imaginary but everyday situations in order to start a debate on the implications of different technological futures.
-SD poses “what if” questions to open discussions about the kind of future we want and anticipates at the future to make it more shapeable.
+I try to probe the contours of the possible transformations.
+This differs from predicting because I base my reflection on academic reseach and techniques of fiction in order to explore the implications and consequences of emerging technologies.
+I place new technologies within imaginary but everyday situations in order to start a debate on the implications of different technological futures.
+I pose “what if” questions to open my imagination about the kind of future wanted and anticipate at the future to make it more drawable.

-Second, in times of IoT, AI, etc., SD seeks to overturn the way of thinking which has been the privilege of the human being.
+Second, in times of IoT, AI, etc., I seek to overturn the way of thinking which has been the privilege of the human being.
 In After Finitude (2008), French philosopher Meillassoux is looking for objective knowledge that is unconditional upon human cognition.
-SD is thus geared toward users who may or may not be human.
-Bratton gives us the example of ubiquitous computation that seeds communication to and from objects at, below, or above a normal human scale of encounter: How will computational assemblages define our sight and change our territories?
-Another example is machine vision: When we will “see” through the eyes of a machine, can we program these to share our aesthetics and interpretations?
+I thus geared toward viewers who may or may not be human.
+How will computational assemblages define our sight and change our territories?
+When we will “see” through the eyes of a machine, can we program these to share our aesthetics and interpretations?